aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Execution/Execution_-_Warning_Read_Defin.rst

      - In a developer system same as Warning_handle, in a deployment system same as Off

 **Note**

-*	If you set this option to "Off" or "Warning", the specific data from the ASCII or XML file will be ignored, but AIMMS will continue reading the remaining data.
+*	If you set this option to 'Off' or 'Warning', the specific data from the ASCII or XML file will be ignored, but AIMMS will continue reading the remaining data.
-*	With the option Maximal Number of Warnings Reported you can set the maximal number of warnings that are shown in errors/warnings and message window.
+*	With the option **Maximal Number of Warnings Reported** you can set the maximal number of warnings that are shown in errors/warnings and message window.

 **Learn more about**